sparkfabrik/company-playbook/content/job-roles/role-isc-senior-developer.md

 ### Strong opinions, lightly held

-You speak your mind and sustain your ideas with words and facts, but you are open to critics and listen with open ears.
+You speak your mind and sustain your ideas with words and facts, but you are open to criticism and listen with open ears.

 ## Business impacts